StardustDL/aexpy/README.md

 ```

 AexPy also provides a framework to process Python packages, extract APIs, and detect changes, which is designed for easily reusing and customizing.
 See the following "Advanced Tools" section and the source code for details.

+> [!NOTE] For AexPy v0.1.x Users
+> We have removed web front-end support in AexPy's Python package, and are focusing on command-line interface for now.
+The web interfaces are provided as [online AexPy (viewer only)](https://aexpy.netlify.app/) now.
+> For the old available version, see [v0.1.2](https://github.com/StardustDL/aexpy/releases/tag/v0.1.2).

 ## Quick Start